Skip to Main Content

 Electronic sources

-The GPO site has the official version of Public and Private Laws from 104th Congress (1995-96) to date.
+The GPO site (Govinfo) has the official version of Public and Private Laws from the 104th Congress (1995-96) to date.
+PDFs of Statutes at Large are available there from the 82nd Congress (1951-52).
+Earlier volumes are available from the Library of Congress.

 Westlaw has a much shorter file of Public Laws in two parts: US-PL for the current term and US-PL-OLD for the period 1973 to (the previous term).
-Westlaw also has an online version of the Congressional & Administrative News mentioned above: database ID: USCCAN. (includes US-PL, US-PL-OLD for the dates mentioned, plus LH, the legislative history materials back to 1948).
+Westlaw also has an online version of the Congressional & Administrative News: database ID: USCCAN. (includes US-PL, US-PL-OLD for the dates mentioned, plus LH, the legislative history materials back to 1948).

 Printed sources

-The American term for chronological statutes is "session laws".
-The official series is the Statutes at large: this is in chronological order like the British Public General Acts series.
+The official series of chronologically published laws is the Statutes at Large, which is analogous to the British Public General Acts series.
 It is held in the IALS basement at RES FOL GP1.E.14 up to 1942 and is also available in LSE and the British Library (from 1975).
-Citation is by volume and page in the form 89 Stat 213.
+Citation is by volume and page in the form 89 Stat.
+213.

-IALS also has the Congressional & Administrative News.
-Published by West from 1941 (The IALS set is complete except for 1941), shelved at GP1.E.12.
-It includes an extensive selection of "legislative history", i.e. House or Senate committee reports etc. produced during the passage of the Bill.
+IALS also has the Congressional & Administrative News, published by West from 1941 (the IALS set is complete except for 1941), shelved at GP1.E.12.
+It includes an extensive selection of "legislative history", including items such as House or Senate committee reports produced during consideration of a bill.
 Starting with 1975, the pagination conforms to that of the Statutes at Large.

 Federal statutes: codes

-When looking for a statute in the Code, it is important to be aware that a statute could have its sections “scattered” through a number of different titles within the Code
+When looking for a statute in the U.S. Code, it is important to be aware that a statute could have its sections “scattered” through a number of different titles within the U.S. Code, and some Acts are not codified at all.
+If the Act dates from before Congressional & Administrative News (start date 1941, IALS copy 1942), use Statutes at Large.

 Electronic sources

-There is an official online version published by the Office of the Law Revision Counsel, but for a much more user-friendly version, see the Cornell Legal Information Institute.
+There is an official online version of the U.S. Code published by the Office of the Law Revision Counsel.
+The Cornell Legal Information Institute has a version that is more user-friendly.

-Lexis has its own version called United States Code Service (USCS), which is in fact the online version of an annotated paper edition published by Michie in over 200 volumes.
-Use “Find Source and enter “united states code”.
+Lexis has the United States Code Service (U.S.C.S.), which is the online version of an annotated paper edition published by Michie in over 200 volumes.
+Use “Find Source” and enter “united states code”.
 To reach title 42 section 4332 for example, use cite 42 & 4332 as your search.

 Printed sources